markpwns1/uma-prototype/README.txt

  - R to rotate the current block
  - MOUSE SCROLLWHEEL to move the selected block closer or farther from you

 Here's my prototype.
-I was busy the second day, so I had to complete this in only one day.
-The art is programmer art of course, and the UI is not as slick as I would like, but the block placing mechanic is extremely robust, and the character controller is nice and responsive.
+The art is programmer art of course, but the inventory is simple to use, the block placing mechanic is extremely robust, and the character controller is nice and responsive.

 Included are the following features:
  - Block placing and removing, with rotation
  - An inventory system and block selection
+ - Filter blocks by size in the inventory
+ - Support for filtering by arbitrary predicates
+ - Automatically generated 3D block icons in the inventory
+ - Support for custom icons in the inventory rather than the automatically generated ones
+ - Real-time renders of blocks upon hovering over them in the inventory
  - A physics-based character controller with jumping and sprinting
  - Special block shapes as described in the document
  - Support for non-cubic blocks and blocks with arbitrary models, shapes, and shaders